ttsiodras/MandelbrotSSE/README.md

 After decompressing, you can simply execute either one of the two .bat files.
-The 'autopilot' one zooms in a specific location, while the other one allows you to zoom interactively using your mouse (left-click zooms in, right-click zooms out).
+The 'autopilot' one zooms in a specific location, while the other one allows you to zoom interactively using your mouse (left-click/hold zooms in, right-click/hold zooms out).

 For those of you that want to build from source code, there are cross-compilation instructions later in this document.